hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/239_004_alasinga.md

 In Chicago, the other day, a funny thing happened The Raja of Kapurthala was here, and he was being lionised by some portion of Chicago society.
 I once met the Raja in the Fair grounds, but he was too big to speak with a poor Fakir.
-There was an eccentric Mahratta Brâhmin selling nail-made pictures in the Fair, dressed in a dhoti.
+There was an eccentric Mahratta Brāhmin selling nail-made pictures in the Fair, dressed in a dhoti.
 This fellow told the reporters all sorts of things against the Raja —, that he was a man of low caste, that those Rajas were nothing but slaves, and that they